-Of the 30 song setlist, 12 are playable in Rocksmith (counting Play with Me and Electric Eye coming as DLC on Tuesday), and it’s also worth mentioning that the original Sweet version of Ballroom Blitz is playable in Rocksmith, and the Killswitch Engage cover of Holy Diver is also available in addition to the Dio original.
-That said, I’m not counting those in the total percentage, so there is a total of 40% of the setlist playable in Rocksmith, a slight increase from Guitar Hero II’s 37% and from the original Guitar Hero’s 35%.
+Of the 30 song setlist, 16 are playable in Rocksmith, and it’s also worth mentioning that the original Sweet version of Ballroom Blitz is playable in Rocksmith, and the Killswitch Engage cover of Holy Diver is also available in addition to the Dio original.
+That said, I’m not counting those in the total percentage, so there is a total of 46% of the setlist playable in Rocksmith, a slight increase from Guitar Hero II’s 37% and from the original Guitar Hero‘s 42%.

 |Artist||Song||Date in Rocksmith|

 |Accept||Balls to the Wall *||06/16/2015|

 |Asia||Heat of the Moment *||01/05/2016|